Error-331/code_tests/docs/bible/links.md

 The Object of Our Joy - September 18 (It is the joy of the Lord that is our strength; Nothing and no one can take our joy from us);

 Foolish Things - September 19 (Matthew 18:3);

+His Identity - September 20 (Father, I believe in Jesus with all my heart and trust alone in Him for my eternal salvation);